Trapezium (bone): Surfaces

-The palmar surface is narrow and rough.
+The palmar surface (also anterior aspect) is narrow and rough.
 At its upper part is a deep groove, running from above obliquely downward and medialward; it transmits the tendon of the Flexor carpi radialis, and is bounded laterally by an oblique ridge.
 This surface gives origin to the Opponens pollicis and to the Abductor and Flexor pollicis brevis; it also affords attachment to the transverse carpal ligament.

 The lateral surface is broad and rough, for the attachment of ligaments.

 The medial surface presents two facets; the upper, large and concave, articulates with the trapezoid bone; the lower, small and oval, with the base of the second metacarpal.

 Tubercle of trapezium

 The tubercle of trapezium is a tubercle found on the anterior surface of the bone.
 It is where sometimes abductor pollicis brevis muscle attaches.

 Function

 The carpal bones function as a unit to provide a bony superstructure for the hand.
 The trapezium is the most radial of the bones surrounding the carpal tunnel.
 It is important in thumb movement.